-- a requirement that economic operators must be able to identify who supplied them and to whom they have supplied medical devices; - a requirement that manufacturers fit their devices with a Unique Device Identification (UDI) which allows traceability.
-The UDI system will be implemented gradually and proportionate to the risk class of the devices; - a requirement that manufacturers/authorised representatives and importers must register themselves and the devices they place on the EU market in a central European database; - an obligation for manufacturers of high-risk devices to make publicly available a summary of safety and performance with key elements of the supporting clinical data; - and the further development of the European databank on medical devices (Eudamed), set up by Commission Decision 2010/227/EU, which will contain integrated electronic systems on a European UDI, on registration of devices, relevant economic operators and certificates issued by notified bodies, on clinical investigations, on vigilance and on market surveillance.
+- a requirement that manufacturers/authorised representatives and importers shall register themselves and the devices they place on the EU market in a central European database; - an obligation for manufacturers of high-risk devices to make publicly available a summary of safety and performance with key elements of the supporting clinical data; - and the further development of the European databank on medical devices (Eudamed), set up by Commission Decision 2010/227/EU, which will contain integrated electronic systems on a European UDI, on registration of devices, relevant economic operators and certificates issued by notified bodies, on clinical performance studies, on vigilance and on market surveillance.
 A large part of the information in Eudamed will become publicly available in accordance with the provisions regarding each electronic system.